lcvriend/humannotator/README.md

 - Use the annotator by calling it: `annotator()`.
 - The annotator keeps track of where you were.
 - Highlight phrases with the 'phrases' argument.
+- The annotator stores user and timestamp with the annotation.

 ### Access your annotations